Bodybuilding champ Pradip Subramanian dies after kick-boxing match with Steven Lim

 World Bodybuilding & Physique Sports Federation (WBPF) president Pradip Subramanian, 32, has died after he took on YouTube personality Steven Lim in a kick-boxing match at Marina Bay Sands on Saturday evening (Sep 23).

-The 41-year-old Lim, who won the fight, posted photos of himself on Facebook with the championship belt after the bout, saying: "Pradip was rushed to the hospital no joke by ambulance!"
+The 41-year-old Lim, who won the fight by a technical knockout, posted photos of himself on Facebook with the championship belt after the bout.
+"Pradip was rushed to the hospital no joke by ambulance!" he wrote.

 He later paid tribute to Subramanian on Facebook, saying: "Rest in Peace, my really truly respected fearless warrior and fighter."